 9.1.2 Each Competitor shall be in uniform for each race event whether in the launch area, finish area or on the water;

 9.2 Crews for Club Events will be called to launch approximately thirty (30) minutes before the start of any heat or semi-final, forty (40) minutes for any heat and semi-finals for an Eight (8+).
 Crews will not be called for finals and will bear the responsibility to be prepared to launch at the appropriate time.
 In all circumstances for all races, it is the responsibility of each Crew to be at the starting gates on time.
-No Crew will be allowed to launch earlier than thirty (30) minutes before their race unless otherwise allowed by the Regatta Chair and/or Chief Umpire;
+No Crew will be permitted to push-off the launch dock earlier than thirty (30) minutes before their race, unless otherwise agreed upon by the Regatta Chair and/or Chief Umpire;

 9.3 Training: ALL Crews and Scullers Must be registered and active on the RCHR’s Registration System and must be scheduled in the competition.
 Crews and Scullers who have completed all their events must have permission from the Organizing Committee to continue to train during scheduled training times;